Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 be enclosed, can have railings or low walls, or may simply be treacherous floating platforms.

+### Ladders
-**Ladders:** Whether free-standing or rungs set into a wall, a ladder requires a DC 0 Climb check to ascend or descend.
+Whether free-standing or rungs set into a wall, a ladder requires a DC 0 Climb check to ascend or descend.

+### Shifting Stone or Wall
-**Shifting Stone or Wall:** These features can cut off access to a passage or room, trapping adventurers in a dead end or preventing escape out of the dungeon.
+These features can cut off access to a passage or room, trapping adventurers in a dead end or preventing escape out of the dungeon.
 Shifting walls can force explorers to go down a dangerous path or prevent them from entering a special area.
 Not all